 I was invited by Jamie’s team to to have a stall at the event, to serve samples and chat to the guests about what I do.
 I was delighted of course, and keen too to meet the other six stall-holders, also working to produce sustainable food.

-And a little Jamie tip for you, from our chat: use the damson cheese as the “secret ingredient” in a gravy to really boost the flavour.
+And you want a little Jamie tip?
+Use the damson cheese as the “secret ingredient” in a gravy to really boost the flavour.